 Also of interest is that Marina has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Marina is a college town.
 There are a lot of students in Marina attending college, and as a result Marina provides a number of services, amenities and opportunities geared to the needs and activities of students.

 One of the nice things about Marina is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Marina in 2010 was $24,773, which is middle income relative to California and the nation.
-This equates to an annual income of $99,092 for a family of four.
+The per capita income in Marina in 2018 was $30,335, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $121,340 for a family of four.
 However, Marina contains both very wealthy and poor people as well.

 Marina is an extremely ethnically-diverse city.
 The people who call Marina home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marina residents report their race to be White, followed by Asian.
 Marina also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.01% of the city’s residents.
-Important ancestries of people in Marina include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 30.86% of the city’s residents.
+Important ancestries of people in Marina include German, Irish, English, Italian, and European.

 The most common language spoken in Marina is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Tagalog.